JDXue/SWE4-Notes/week-2-web-react/28-Oct.md

         setHand(hand.concat([3]))}>
 ```

-**React custom elemetns use capital letters to differntiate from HTML elements**
+**React custom elements use capital letters to differentiate from HTML elements**

 **there are two ways of assigning a const as props (props is an object from which you can reference inside functions)**